PBS Kids Logo

 PBS Kids Logo 1998-1999

 PBS Kids emerged as a concept in early 1997 and was associated with a renaming process as part of continuous research and experimentation.
 This emblem has been used in promotional videos, splash screens, and animated FableVision.
 It had a large red circle with three heads, like the 1993 PBS for Kids logo.
 Below was a wide yellow half-arc directed upwards.
 It contained the actual name of the channel, followed by an exclamation mark at the end.
 The acronym “PBS” was white; the word “Kids” was red.
 The font used is Lubalin Graph Demi.
-She was designed by Big Blue Dot.
+Big Blue Dot designed her.

 1999 – 2013